 An easy and obvious way of doing this is to run through the array and count up the number of r, w and b entries.
 Then one can simply over-write all the entries, filling in as many r's then as many w's, and finally as many b's as were determined in the initial run.
-Although this occurs in $\mathcal{O}(n)$ time, it in fact iterates through the array twice.
-The classical algorithm to be developed below improves on this by 50%-i.e., the sorting can be done with a single iteration through the array.
-In any case, this counting and overwriting approach would not work if the entries were complex objects with multiple attributes other than the r, w and b attributes that form the search basis.
+Although this occurs in O(n) time, it in fact iterates through the

-&lt;sup>1These stand for red, white and blue-the colours of the Dutch National Flag, hence the title of the subsection.
+1These stand for red, white and blue-the colours of the Dutch National Flag, hence the title of the subsection.
 However, they are also the colours of the French flag, the Tricolour, and some francophone authors characterise the problem accordingly.
 This text should not be construed as a display of bias towards any particularly country.